What is Attachment?

 - If stressed, may show a sudden and inexplicable tantrum which is quickly over

 Your child may believe adults are either frightening by being abusive towards you or frightened because they seem so scared or helpless most of the time.
 I don’t know whether to approach you or run away from you.
 I feel confused by you and others.
 I’m bad.
 What is going on?
 Why should I trust you?
 I need to stay in control- ready.

 - Are either quiet or withdrawn/loud and aggressive

 - Controlling within peer relationships (unable to make or keep wanted friends due to emotional immaturity)

 - Express anxiety as Controlling, omnipotent, knowing everything

 - Demonstrate a limited range of emotion, lack of contentment/joy in child activity

-All clinicians like me who are immersed in the therapy world understand attachment styles, I understand that your child behaves in this way simply as a response to danger and threat, they are not being naughty and do not have ADHD.
+All clinicians like me who are immersed in the therapy world understand attachment styles, and I know that your child behaves in this way simply as a response to danger and threat; they are not being naughty and do not have ADHD.
 Please note that: